-3.5 Other circumstances
+3.4 Other circumstances

-- 3.5.1 The arbitrator holds shares, either directly or indirectly, that by reason of number or denomination constitute a material holding in one of the parties, or an affiliate of one of the parties, this party or affiliate being publicly listed. - 3.5.2 The arbitrator has publicly advocated a position on the case, whether in a published paper, or speech, or otherwise. - 3.5.3 The arbitrator holds a position with the appointing authority with respect to the dispute. - 3.5.4 The arbitrator is a manager, director or member of the supervisory board, or has a controlling influence on an affiliate of one of the parties, where the affiliate is not directly involved in the matters in dispute in the arbitration.
+- 3.54.1 The arbitrator holds shares, either directly or indirectly, that by reason of number or denomination constitute a material holding in one of the parties, or an affiliate of one of the parties, this party or affiliate being publicly listed. - 3.54.2 The arbitrator has publicly advocated a position on the case, whether in a published paper, or speech, through social media or on-line professional networking platforms, or otherwise. - 3.54.3 The arbitrator holds aan executive or other decision-making position with the administering institution or appointing authority with respect to the dispute-and in that position has participated in decisions with respect to the arbitration. - 3.54.4 The arbitrator is a manager, director or member of the supervisory board, or has a controlling influence on an affiliate of one of the parties, where the affiliate is not directly involved in the matters in dispute in the arbitration.